liaulab/DNMT3A_base_editor_scanning/README.md

 ## 5. Genomics analysis scripts
+Code for analysis of ChIP-seq and RRBS data.
+Raw and processed ChIP-seq and RRBS data have been deposited to NCBI GEO (GSE199890).
+- ChIP-seq_data_processing.sh, for aligning and processing ChIP-seq raw reads to generate input-normalized bigWig files.
+- RRBS_data_processing.sh, for trimming, aligning, and processing RRBS raw reads to generate bedGraph files.
+- RRBS_and_ChIP-seq_analysis.py, for downstream analysis of genomics data.

 ## Citations
 - Vinyard, M. E. et al. CRISPR-suppressor scanning reveals a nonenzymatic role of LSD1 in AML. _Nat.
 Chem.
 Biol._ 15, 529–539 (2019).